 Scope: Students may expect to gain basic knowledge of Jerusalem’s past and present, its religious meanings in Judaism, Christianity, and Islam, and its role in the modern conflict in the Middle East.

 Approach: Instead of simply “covering” the long history of this city in chronological fashion, this course aims to enable students to subject the holy city and comparable phenomena to critical analysis.
-In keeping with the general idea of liberal-arts eduction, this course attempts to model critical inquiry rather than advocacy.
+In keeping with the general idea of liberal-arts education, this course attempts to model critical inquiry and draw attention to the difference between inquiry and advocacy.

 Religious studies=critical study of religion: However we define it, religion entails the historical memory, ritual practice, literary sources, and values, customs, and beliefs of political and linguistic communities that are internally and externally demarcated against other “proximate” communities.
 To make sense of religious data (including oral and written texts, visual images, architecture, rituals, customs, and ideas) we must engage in comparison and critique.
 This includes the critique of historical sources (we don’t simply take on trust what is written; texts need to be read critically and tested against non-textual evidence), critical analysis of verbal rhetoric (we must suspect that religious rhetoric may be subservient to political interests and aims at persuasion or manipulation) and non-verbal rhetoric (architecture and urban planning “express” or “represent” religious or political intentions), political theory (addressing questions of covenant, soverignty, authority, secularism), and comparative politics (colonialism, imperialism, nationalism), and political history/IR (e.g., formation of the modern Middle East).